-КРІ Target 2020-21 Target 2021-22 and beyond Number of safety issues that are addressed through safety action. a) 65% of safety issues financial year addressed in the last b) 85% of safety issues financial year. addressed in the previous
+KPI Target 2021-22 Target 2022-23 and beyond

+Number of safety a) 65% of safety issues addre ssed in the last financial year

+issues that are b) 85% of safety issues addre ssed in the previous financial year.

+addressed through

+safety action.